SteviLen420/Two_Source_Interference_Minimal_Simulation/run_20251106_093410/Two_Source_Interference_Manuscript.md

 ## Acknowledgments

-The author thanks the open-source scientific Python community (NumPy, Matplotlib, SciPy) for providing the computational tools that enabled this work.
+I thank the open-source scientific Python community (NumPy, Matplotlib, SciPy) for providing the computational tools that enabled this work.
 This research was conducted independently without external funding.

 ---